dsrhaslab/prismo/README.md

 ### Access

 Controls which file offset each operation targets.
-Offsets are bounded by the `limit` parameter defined in [**Job**](#job).
+Offsets are bounded by the `limit` parameter defined in [**job**](#job).
 The available access generators are intentionally simple, but they still model useful behaviors such as hot spots, cache-friendly locality, and production-style trace replay.

 ```json
 "access": {